stav/clipy/README.md

 # Clipy

-YouTube video downloader which includes an asynchronous Python backend server written using `aiohttp` and a front end that requires a modern browser.
+Video downloader which includes an asynchronous Python back-end server written using `aiohttp` and a front-end that requires a modern browser.
 The latest version of *Clipy* is moving toward a web browser interface with the heavy lifting done by the server.

 The previous version of *Clipy* used the command line heavily and that code is still available in the `shell` branch.

 Evenually the async downloading work should be wrapped up nicely in a Python module that the Clipy client just imports and calls.

+Supported video platforms

+* Vid.me
+* YouTube

 ## Requirements